City of Sydney Library Lunchtime Conversations are a series of free talks with authors, artists and experts.

 Attend the event online

 To join the session live on Zoom, choose this option when you book.
-Please read your booking confirmation carefully to join the event on Zoom.
+Please read your booking confirmation carefully for instructions on how to join the event on Zoom.
 You’ll need to install the free Zoom software on your own or computer or device to participate.

 This event will be Auslan interpreted.
 To access the Auslan interpreting, you will need to use Zoom on a computer for this event.